 Does Bottled Ice Coffee Go Bad?

-Dunkin’ Donuts sells iced coffee in a bottle though, as do plenty of other coffee brands.
+Dunkin’ Donuts sells iced coffee in a bottle, though, as do plenty of other coffee brands.
 It’s a lot easier to determine how fresh these products are because the bottle will have an expiration date printed somewhere on it.
 You may also see usage instructions, which will recommend if you should refrigerate the iced beverage.
 More than likely, you will have to.

 Is Iced Coffee the Same as Cold Brew?

-Lots of coffee brands like to blur the line of what these beverages refer to, which is only more confusing for consumers.
+Many coffee brands like to blur the line of what these beverages refer to, which is only more confusing for consumers.
 Cold-brew coffee involves steeping coffee beans in filtered water.
 The beans will sit for at least 12 hours.
 This brewing process encourages caffeine, sugar, and oil extraction.

 Iced coffee is regular coffee with ice poured in.
 That doesn’t mean it isn’t delicious, but making iced coffee is very simple.
 As a medium-bodied beverage, you might get some notes of caramel, but the flavor is relatively mild as well.

-The reason it’s so important to know whether what’s in your cup is iced coffee or cold brew is that the latter drink lasts much longer than iced coffee.
+The reason it’s so important to know whether what’s in your cup is an iced coffee or cold brew is because the latter drink lasts much longer than iced coffee.
 Since it’s not on ice, you can store cold brew in the fridge for at least a week, sometimes two weeks.